MTechWare/wintool/README.md

 - The Electron community for their excellent documentation and support.
 - Our contributors and beta testers for their valuable feedback.
 - The open-source community for the libraries and tools that made this project possible.
+- ChrisTitusTech for the packages and some of the tweaks!

 ---